-- 1. Explain the differences between qualitative and quantitative market research in terms of objectives, sample characteristics, types of data provided, analysis methods, outcomes and when to choose each. - 2.
-List some of the types of business decisions that qualitative market research can be used to inform. - 3.
+1. Explain the differences between qualitative and quantitative market research in terms of objectives, sample characteristics, types of data provided, analysis methods, outcomes and when to choose each.

+- 2. List some of the types of business decisions that qualitative market research can be used to inform. - 3.
 Give examples of misapplications of qualitative Market Research and explain why it should not be used in these ways. - 4.
 Identify the different forms of qualitative market research, including direct versus indirect (observational) techniques, and IDIs versus dyads versus focus groups; understand the relative strengths and weaknesses of each; and understand when each should be used. - 5.
 Discuss the use of technology in qualitative market research, including the opportunities offered by mobile technologies. - 6.
 List the steps involved in planning and conducting qualitative market research, including determining an appropriate qualitative method, selecting qualitative research partners, developing the tools required to execute the research, and understanding the differences between domestic and international projects. - 7.
 Describe how a moderator's guide is different than a questionnaire.
 Discuss the best practices associated with building a successful moderator's guide and observational report. - 8.
-Discuss how to manage client participation in qualitative settings and how to set expectations in the interpretation of results. - 9.
-Discuss the fundamental methods of analyzing and summarizing qualitative data. - 10.
+Identify how to select the ideal internal or external moderator for the project and understand which attributes to look for when selecting a moderator. - 9.
+Identify how to design a screener used to recruit participants. - 10.
+Discuss how to manage client participation in qualitative settings and how to set expectations in the interpretation of results. - 11.
+Describe how to design a UX (user experience) study. - 12.
+Discuss the fundamental and applied methods of analyzing and summarizing qualitative data. - 13.
 Give examples of ethical issues specifically related to the conduct and interpretation of qualitative market research.